pmxy/impfe/README.md

 ImpFE
 =====

 Front end (GUI) for the network game Imperium.
-Uses the X11 library Xforms for the GUI
+Uses the X11 library Xforms for the GUI, mpg123 and libol for music and sound